 Use this FREE How to Make an Ocean Drum presentation to guide your students through creating their own ocean drums.

 Making an ocean drum can be a stand-alone project or you can integrate the project into the study of Caribbean, Hawaiian, or other island music.
 However you choose to use ocean drums in your classroom, they are sure to become a favorite.

-More posts to check out.
+More posts and resources to check out.